-- Mr. Terence Goodlace: Independent Non-Executive Chairman - Mr. Mike Stirzaker: Independent Non-Executive Director - Mr. Robert Thomson: Independent Non-Executive Director

-Mr. Geoffrey Hiller: Independent Non-Executive Director
+- Mr. Terence Goodlace (resigned 5 May 2023): Independent Non-Executive Chairman - Mr. Mike Stirzaker: Independent Non-Executive Director, Interim Chairman - Mr. Robert Thomson: Independent Non-Executive Director - Mr. Geoffrey Hiller: Independent Non-Executive Director

 The Company determines Directors to be independent where they are non-executive and being free of any business or other relationship which could materially interfere with the independent exercise of their judgement.